katerinanavab/webdocs/docs/course-info.md

 ### Projects (50% of total grade)
 * 💻 Programming projects serve as the bulk of our coursework, and will be completed/submitted through **Replit**, with grades/feedback posted on **BlackBaud**.
-* Projects are graded on a 5-point scale, and **extra credit** is always available to encourage effort and creativity.
+* Projects are graded on a 5-point scale, and **EXTRA CREDIT** is always available to encourage effort and creativity. _See the rubric section below for details._
-  * _See "Grading Rubric" section below._

-* 💯 **GRADE IMPROVEMENT POLICY**: You may re-submit projects for a full RE-GRADE, but you must email me to let me know which project, and it must be completed at least one week BEFORE the end of the current quarter.
-  * When re-working your projects, you are encouraged to come to office hours for help or more feedback.
-I am way more likely to grade your work favorably if you've shown effort towards improving your skills...
-  * Coding is an iterative process which means it is VERY normal not to have your programs working perfectly the first time!
-Programmers often have to edit their code many times.

-* ⏰ **LATE WORK POLICY**: Late projects may only receive up to 75% credit if submitted UNDER one week late, or up to 50% credit if submitted OVER one week late.

-> {: .warning }
-> Whenever you submit work late, after the assignment has been graded, you must **SEND ME AN EMAIL**!
-Otherwise I will not be notified.

 <details>
 <summary><strong>PROJECT GRADING RUBRIC</strong></summary>